Efficient Diffusion Models for Vision: A Survey: Strategies for Efficient Diffusion Models

-\textbf{1-} Classifier Guided or unguided Design: Classifier guidance is a recently developed strategy for balancing mode coverage and sample fidelity in post-training conditional diffusion models, in the same way, that low-temperature sampling or truncation is used in other forms of generative models.
-An example is a work by Nichol \cite{glide} that trained a classifier $f_\phi(y \vert \mathbf{x}_t, t)$ on noisy image $\mathbf{x}_t$ To explicit incorporate class information into the diffusion process, and use gradients $\nabla_\mathbf{x} \log f_\phi(y \vert \mathbf{x}_t)$ to guide the diffusion sampling process toward the conditioning information $y$ (e.g. a target class label) by altering the noise prediction.
+Classifier guidance is a recently developed strategy for balancing mode coverage and sample fidelity in post-training conditional diffusion models.
+It works in the same way that low-temperature sampling or truncation is used in other forms of generative models.
+An example is a work by Nichol et al.~\cite{glide}, where initially, the classifier undergoes training using images that have been corrupted by noise.
+Subsequently, when performing the diffusion sampling process, the classifier's gradients are utilized to steer the sample towards the intended classification label.

-Guidance is a trade-off: it enhances adherence to the conditioning signal and overall sample quality, but at a high cost to vary.
-While classifier guidance successfully trades off quality metrics (IS and FID) as expected from truncation or low-temperature sampling, it is nonetheless reliant on gradients from an image classifier.

-Classifier-free guidance \cite{CFDG} achieves the same effect without such gradients.
-Classifier-free guidance is an alternative method of modifying gradients to have the same effect as classifier guidance but without a classifier.
-It increases sample quality while decreasing sample diversity in diffusion models.
+Classifier guidance provides a trade-off.
+On one hand, it enhances adherence to the conditioning signal and improves the overall sample quality.
+On the other, it can also incur high computational cost for high quality samples.
+The efficiency aspect of classifier guidance is better understood when the computational requirements of sample generation for a specific objective are considered in the absence of any guidance.
+While classifier guidance help improving the quality metrics, as expected from truncation or low-temperature sampling, it is nonetheless reliant on the gradients from an image classifier.
+Addressing that, the classifier-free guidance \cite{CFDG} achieves the same effect without relying on such gradients.
+Classifier-free guidance is an alternative method of modifying gradients but without a classifier.
+However, it does come at the cost of reducing the sample diversity for the diffusion model.